 Are you thinking about offsetting your carbon footprint?

-In average each European emits 7.2 tones of CO2 every year.
-However, according to the scientific community, in order to avoid catastrophic consequences, we should emit a maximum of 2.3 tones per person per year.
+In average each European emits 7.2 tons of CO2 every year.
+However, according to the scientific community, in order to avoid catastrophic consequences, we should emit a maximum of 2.3 tons per person per year.

-In order to get a concrete idea about what the impact of flying is, you can find a few examples below:
+In order to get a concrete idea about what the impact of flying is, see the following examples:

-In this article we will explain everything you need to know in order to come to responsible decisions and take the right steps for contributing to fight climate change.
+In this article we will explain everything you need to know in order to come to responsible decisions when traveling, so you can do your part in contributing to fight climate change.

 Among others, we will answer the following questions: